Principal Research Interest(s): Early Modern Britain, Early Modern Europe

-Scott Sowerby (Ph.D., Harvard, 2006) joined the History Department in 2010 after three years of teaching in the History and Literature program at Harvard University.
-He is a historian of early modern Britain and Europe with a particular interest in comparative history and transnational issues, including religious toleration, state formation, and cosmopolitanism.
+Scott Sowerby (Ph.D., Harvard, 2006) is a historian of early modern Britain and Europe with a particular interest in comparative history and transnational issues, including religious toleration, state formation, and military power.
 His book, Making Toleration: The Repealers and the Glorious Revolution (Harvard University Press, 2013), was awarded the Royal Historical Society’s Whitfield Prize for the best first book on British history and was shortlisted for Phi Beta Kappa’s Ralph Waldo Emerson Award.
-He is currently working on a book entitled States of Exclusion: Religious Diversity and Military Power in Britain, France, and the Holy Roman Empire, 1550–1800, a comparative study exploring the experiences of religious minorities in European militaries.
-This book investigates how different states grappled with the problems posed by religious diversity within armies and navies from the Reformation to the Age of Revolutions.
+He is currently working on a book entitled Battles of Belief: The Military Origins of Religious Toleration in Early Modern Europe, a comparative study exploring the experiences of religious minorities in European militaries.
+The book investigates how different states grappled with the problems posed by religious diversity within armies and navies from the Reformation to the Age of Revolutions.
+In so doing, it suggests a new genealogy for the history of religious toleration in Europe: toleration was often offered to minority groups in exchange for the armed support of their young men.

 Programs with which you are affiliated Graduate Program in British Studies